-The Northfield High School TORCH program is a collaboration among members of the school district, and community members, to address the issues of the achievement gap between Latino students and white students in the Northfield School District.
-Because of our success, our programs are now available to all traditionally under-served students.
-We offer tutoring and mentoring programs, as well as ACT preparation.
-We also facilitate college visits and experience.
+The Northfield High School TORCH program is a collaboration among members of the school district, and community members, to address the issues of the achievement gap.
+Originally TORCH served Latino students, but because of our success, our programs are now available to all traditionally under-served students including first-generation college students and low-income students.
+We offer tutoring and academic advising, as well as ACT preparation, leadership opportunities and career exploration.
+We also facilitate college visits and experiences.
 Among our many programs, we offer a PSEO program that allows students to obtain college credit for free.
 As our program evolves, we partner with community members to meet the changing needs of our students.

 The mission of TORCH is to improve the graduation and post-secondary participation rates of Northfield’s minority students, low-income students, and youth who would be first-generation college attendees.

-Since TORCH began in 2005, the graduation rate for Northfield’s Latino students has climbed from 36% to over 90%.
+In 2005, the graduation rate for Northfield’s Latino students was 36%.
+However, with the support of the TORCH program, the graduation rate of students involved is has risen and remained over 90%.
 This is a staggering transformation that has resulted from incredible collaboration by the TORCH partners and staff.
-TORCH has grown to include a much greater variety of students including students from all backgrounds, low-income students, and any potential first generation college student.
+TORCH has grown to include a much greater variety of students including students from all backgrounds, low-income students, and any potential first generation college students.
 One Northfield Public Schools administrator recently called TORCH the “single most effective intervention I have seen in my 20-plus years of education.”

 Northfield has a graduation rate of more than 91%, with over 85% of high school graduates enrolling in post-secondary institutions.
 Unfortunately, in the past, Northfield’s Latino children have not experienced this same success.
 From 2001-2004, only 15 Latino students graduated from Northfield Public Schools, while 27 dropped out – a graduation rate of 36%.
 During that time, fewer than five of the Latino graduates pursued post-secondary options after high school graduation.